SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid.md

 ## Optimizing Shape Model

 Below are the default optimization parameters for this use case.
 For a description of the optimize tool and its algorithmic parameters, see: [How to Optimize Your Shape Model](../workflow/optimize.md).
-Note that `use_shape_statistics_after` parameter is not used when `--use_single_scale` tag is given to the `RunUseCase`.
+Note that `use_shape_statistics_after` parameter is not used when `--use_single_scale` tag is given to the `RunUseCase.py` (in `Examples/Python/`)

 ```
         "number_of_particles": 128,